econaxis/struss/README.md

 If I were feeling smart, I would call this stochastic gradient descent.
 But actually, it's just tumbling down N-dimensional hyperspace until we can't tumble down anymore.

+## Report

+[Here is an excerpt](/report.pdf) from my submitted report that details more about the bridge, solving procedures, and cost-minimization random algorithm.